allisaurus/observe-spinnaker-aws/README.md

 Querying AWS CloudTrail logs is a common enough use case that there's a console shortcut which will do most setup automatically.

 1. In the CloudTrail console where you created the trail, navigate to "Event history".
-2. Click "Run advanced queries in Amazon Athena".
+2. Click "Create Athena table".
 3. In the modal "Storage location", select the bucket which contains the logs from our newly created trail, `aws-athena-spinnaker-ca-central-1`.
 4. Click "Create table".
-5. Once created, click the button that takes you to the Athena console to run some queries.
+5. Once created, click the table link in the "success" alert to navigate to the Athena console to set up queries.

 ### Command line instructions
 * TBD